Severe Weather Statement issued for Fauquier by NWS - NewsBreak

 Severe Weather Statement issued for Fauquier by NWS

-Effective: 2021-08-10 17:16:00 EDT Expires: 2021-08-10 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Fauquier THE SEVERE THUNDERSTORM WARNING FOR CENTRAL RAPPAHANNOCK...WEST CENTRAL FAUQUIER AND WEST CENTRAL CULPEPER COUNTIES WILL EXPIRE AT 530 PM EDT The storms which prompted the warning have weakened below severe limits, and have exited the warned area.
-Therefore, the warning will be allowed to expire.alerts.weather.gov
+Effective: 2021-08-10 16:52:00 EDT Expires: 2021-08-10 17:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Fauquier THE SEVERE THUNDERSTORM WARNING FOR SOUTHEASTERN FAUQUIER COUNTY IS CANCELLED The storm which prompted the warning has weakened below severe limits, and no longer poses an immediate threat to life or property.
+Therefore, the warning has been cancelled.
+To report severe weather, contact your nearest law enforcement agency.
+They will relay your report to the National Weather Service Sterling Virginia.alerts.weather.gov

 Comments / 0